VDSL: VDSL2 vectoring

 Vectoring is a transmission method that employs the coordination of line signals for reduction of crosstalk levels and improvement of performance.
 It is based on the concept of noise cancellation, much like noise-cancelling headphones.
 The ITU-T G.993.5 standard, "Self-FEXT cancellation (vectoring) for use with VDSL2 transceivers" (2010), also known as G.vector, describes vectoring for VDSL2.
 The scope of Recommendation ITU-T G.993.5 is specifically limited to the self-FEXT (far-end crosstalk) cancellation in the downstream and upstream directions.
 The far-end crosstalk (FEXT) generated by a group of near-end transceivers and interfering with the far-end transceivers of that same group is cancelled.
 This cancellation takes place between VDSL2 transceivers, not necessarily of the same profile.
 The technology is analogous to G.INP and Seamless Rate Adaptation (SRA).

 Although technically feasible, as of 2022, vectoring is incompatible with local-loop unbundling, but future standard amendments could bring a solution.

+VDSL2+ Supervectoring

+Supervectoring is an evolution of the vectoring technology invented and widely implemented by Deutsche Telekom, which further increases crosstalk and interference resistance and allows for stable internet at home connections at 250 Mbit/s downstream and 100 Mbit/s upstream.